iamkirkbater/personal-blog/content/posts/controller-runtime-fake.md

 One of the biggest problems we were finding is that it seemed like the majority of the accounts were fine, but just marked as a "Failed" state.
 There was no clear indication of why it had failed (and at the same time we were having an issue with our logging being seemingly randomly truncated, but that's another story).

-After a bit of debugging _(read: grabbing relevant logs over the course of a weekend when an account would fail and explicitly saving them to a file)_ we found that most of the errors were coming from another process modifying the Account CR during the process of when we would be running our checks, which caused kubernetes to throw a `Conflict` type of error.
+After a bit of debugging _(read: grabbing relevant logs over the course of a weekend when an account would fail and explicitly saving them to a file)_ we found that most of the errors were coming from another process modifying the Account CR during the process of when we would be running our checks, which caused Kubernetes to throw a `Conflict` type of error.

 ### TL;DR
-Long story short, the uninstall and reuse was working as expected, but when we went to save the state of the Account CR the kubernetes api would respond with a Conflict error, and then we would put the account into a "Failed" state.
+Long story short, the uninstall and reuse was working as expected, but when we went to save the state of the Account CR the Kubernetes api would respond with a Conflict error, and then we would put the account into a "Failed" state.

 ### The Fix
 The actual fix was relatively easy and straightforward, we just needed to catch the Conflict error and return early before explicitly failing the account, which requeues the object on the Reconcile loop and then the object will be processed again and updated appropriately.